 ONE to offer the first direct coverage from China to Indonesia with the new CID service

 Ocean Network Express (ONE) is pleased to announce a new direct service from China to Indonesia.
-The China Indonesia Service (CID), will be the first direct Intra-Asia service between China and South East Asian countries covered by ONE’s network, the company said in its release.
+The China Indonesia Service (CID), will be the first direct Intra-Asia service between China and South East Asian countries covered by ONE’s network.

+The inaugural service will also cover Manila on the return sailing from Surabaya to Shanghai, China.

-The CID rotation is as follows: Shanghai (WGQ) – Ningbo – Shekou – Jakarta – Surabaya – Manila – Shanghai0 Links
+The CID rotation is as follows: Shanghai (WGQ) – Ningbo – Shekou – Jakarta – Surabaya – Manila – Shanghai

+The new service is expected to create excellent, reliable and efficient service in the Asia market for our valued customers.